Intervention/httpauth/README.md

 ### Apache

-If you are using Apache and running php with fast-cgi, check setting headers: https://support.deskpro.com/en/kb/articles/missing-authorization-headers-with-apache
+If you are using Apache and running PHP with CGI/FastCGI, check the server configuration to make sure the authorization headers are passed correctly to PHP:

+https://support.deskpro.com/en/kb/articles/missing-authorization-headers-with-apache

 ## Authors